Ameerega braccata: Description

 scattered small black spots.
 The chest and throat are brown.

 Ameerega braccata produces several types of calls.
-The male advertisement call consists of a single, unpulsed note lasting about 0.1 seconds, with a frequency range from 3.5–4.2 kHz.
+The male advertisement call consists of a single, unpulsed note lasting about 0.1 seconds, with a frequency range from 3.5 to 4.2 kHz.
 The territorial call is composed of 5–6 repeated notes that are structurally similar to the advertisement call notes.
 The courtship call is emitted in close-range male–female interactions.
 These calls consist of short notes (duration 0.04 seconds) and may reach frequencies of 2.2–5.3 kHz.

 Diet

 Ameerega braccata has a specialized diet in ants, termites, and mites.
 Additionally, the abundance of consumed prey differed among the males and females of this species.

 Habitat and conservation

-This frog inhabits gallery forests in the Cerrado and cound be found amidst leaf litter; they have also been recorded in more open areas.
+This frog inhabits gallery forests in the Cerrado and could be found amidst leaf litter; they have also been recorded in more open areas.
+This frog has been observed between 180 and 260 meters above sea level.
 The eggs are deposited on land; the larvae are then transported (in at least one occasion, by the male) to streams where they develop further.

 Ameerega braccata does not adapt well to anthropogenic disturbance and is therefore threatened by habitat loss caused by agriculture (both crops and livestock) and by fires.
 It is present in the Pantanal Matogrossense and Chapada dos Guimarães National Parks.